CraftAcademyLabs/adventure-map-mobile/README.md

 $ kill 11111 #whatever number your process has (PID)
 ```

-If you revisit `http://localhost:8100/` you shold no longer be able to access the application.
+If you revisit `http://localhost:8100/` you should no longer be able to access the application.